 [None]

-6.36 Ignored error Status and unhandled exceptions [OYB]
+6.36 Ignored error status and unhandled exceptions [OYB]

 6.36.1 Description of application vulnerability

 Unpredicted faults and exceptional situations arise during the execution of code, preventing the intended functioning of the code.
 They are detected and reported by the language implementation or by explicit code written by the user.
 Different strategies and language constructs are used to report such errors and to take remedial action.
 Serious vulnerabilities arise when detected errors are reported but ignored or not properly handled.